bboxy/bitfire/readme.txt

 7. Jitter

 The gcr read usually introduced 3 cycles jitter by using bvc * to sync on a byte_ready.
-Krill showed, that one can also use a bunch of bvs .loop to sync on a byte, what introduces only cycles jitter and allows for a better timing within range.
+Krill showed, that one can also use a bunch of bvs .loop to sync on a byte, what introduces only two cycles of jitter and allows for a better timing within range.

 8. Fast Stepping